 Taking into consideration the above priority groups, subrecipients are encouraged to direct services to those geographic regions that did not receive weatherization benefits in the previous program year.

+Justice40 Tracking

+KHRC and its Data Collection Software Company, Hancock, have added in a new checkbox to the intake process to identify if an applicant address is in a Justice40 census tract.
+This information is for data collection purposes only at this time, but may be used in the future as a priority criteria.

 V.4 CLIMATIC CONDITIONS